 Even if it’s been many years since your last dental check-up or if you’re a regular attender its always good to refresh what’s done as part of a full dental check-up.
 Most people are just worried if they need fillings but there’s much more to it than that.

-To get a gauge on how often you should see the dentist check out our blog on this – link to other blog
+To get a gauge on how often you should see the dentist check out our blog on this – how often should I see the dentist.

 So, what do we examine?

 Your concerns are dealt with before all else.
 Whatever your concerns may be, they will be investigated first.
 Whether it be pain/sensitivity, discoloured teeth etc they will be investigated first.

 A full examination is completed of the teeth looking for any signs of decay, fractures, cracked/broken teeth, discolouration or looseness to the teeth.
 Also, any missing or rotated/overlapping teeth will be noted.
 Sometimes, radiographs are required to diagnose decay in between the teeth or to assess the extent of any issues.

 As part of every check-up a basic periodontal exam is undertaken.
 This involves mild probing around the teeth to test the gums and look for any pocketing, bleeding or other signs of gum disease around the teeth.
 Again, radiographs are used to diagnose bone loss around the teeth which is an indicator of advanced gum disease.

 This is arguably the most important part of any check-up.
 The dentist will examine the oral and neck areas for any sign of oral cancer.
 This will include and lumps, bumps or white/red areas which may be new or look different to normal anatomy.
 This is the main reason we recommend patients to attend no less than every year for a dental check-up.